 Sessions Two and Three will feature two-week immersion programs featuring hands-on learning from recognized CU Denver faculty members and renowned guest artists.
-Students attending one of these programs have the option to be residential students who live in our Campus Village Residence Hall, commuter plus students who are with the program from 9am-9pm, or commuter students who stay for only the academic portion of the day from 9am-4:30pm M-F.
+Students attending one of these programs have the option to be residential students who live on campus, commuter plus students who are with the program from 9am-9pm, or commuter students who stay for only the academic portion of the day from 9am-4:30pm M-F.

 In all sessions, the LYNX Camp class size is small to ensure individualized instruction.

-*Three separate sessions (listed below) are offered during Session One.
+*Five separate programs (listed below) are offered during Session One.
 These programs are one-week long and don't have a residential component.
 All students must commute to the camp.
 Students from outside of Denver who want to attend a Session One program are encouraged to stay with a relative or friend in the Denver area.

 Session Two: Music Industry

 Filmmaking Program– Students will create their own films and experience every step of film production from brainstorming and scriptwriting all the way through filming and screening.
 Along the way they will learn about lighting, sound, location scouting, editing, graphics, and color correction.
 Students will work in teams and learn from experienced faculty and filmmakers.
 All filmmaking equipment is provided for the students.
-The student films from the 2016 camp can be viewed here and 2017 camp can be viewed here.
+Check out the student films from the 2016 camp, 2017 camp, & 2018 camp!

-This program is led by CU Denver Film & Television Program faculty members Jess McGaugh and Roma Sur!
+This program is led by CU Denver Film & Television Program faculty member Jess McGaugh!
 We hire 3 current college students in our Film & TV Program to assist the faculty as Teaching Assistants.
-You can view the curriculum from the course last summer here.
+You can view a sample curriculum of the course here.
 The curriculum will be very similar this summer.

 Digital Animation/Motion Graphics Program – Bring artwork to life using traditional and digital media to create one-of-a-kind animations and motion graphics.
 Students will learn animation principles while exploring different techniques, including stop-motion animation, frame-by-frame animation, digitally modified video, and computer-aided animation.
 Digital tools including workstations, still cameras, video cameras, sound recorders, and drawing tablets may be used in conjunction with sketchbook work and traditional processes to reflect contemporary artistic hybrid methods.
 Guided by faculty and recent Digital Animation college graduates, students receive daily instruction and time to practice new skills.
-At the 2016 camp students got to learn from guest artists who worked on Moana and Zootopia at Disney (Jeff Gipson) and Finding Dory at Pixar (Richard Marrujo).
-Check out the animation reels from the 2016 camp students here and from the 2017 camp students here.
+Past guest artists have included Jeff Gibson who worked on Moana and Zootopia at Disney and Richard Marrujo who worked on Finding Dory at Pixar!
+Check out the animation reels from the 2016 camp, 2017 camp, & 2018 camp!